-Education Scotland Progress Visit
+Education Scotland Progress Visit 22-23

-Progress Visits (PV) are planned collaboratively between the College, Education Scotland and the Scottish Funding Council (SFC).
-The team carrying out the PV engages with staff, learners and other stakeholders and produce a summary report for each college, which is then shared with the principal, and college Regional Board.
-The three day Progress Visit for NESCol was completed in March 2022 and the report provided external endorsement of effective practice occurring in the College across both curriculum and support services covering five overarching themes:
+Progress Visits (PV) are planned collaboratively between the College, Education Scotland (ES) and the Scottish Funding Council (SFC).
+The ES team carrying out the PV engages with staff, learners and other stakeholders and produce a summary report for each college, which is then shared with the principal, and college Regional Board.
+The three-day Progress Visit for NESCol was completed in March 2023 and the report provided external endorsement of effective practice occurring in the College across both curriculum and support services covering four overarching themes:

-- 1. Curriculum
+- 1. Recruitment

-- 2. Outcomes for learners
+- 2. Retention

-- 3. Learner engagement
+- 3. Attainment

-- 4. Evaluation and reflection and
+- 4. Progression

-- 5. Student support